MarcoT96/NSL-Exercises-Delivery/Exercise 01/README.md

 <br>
 The folder contains three subfolders related to the three points of the exercise.<br>

-In each of this folder there is a makefile: if deemed appropriate download the C++ files and code the `make` command to generate the executable <strong>'main.exe'</strong>; otherwise, folders already contain simulation results saved to files typically in .dat format.<br>
+In each of these folders there is a makefile: if deemed appropriate download the C++ files and code the `make` command to generate the executable <strong>'main.exe'</strong>; otherwise, folders already contain simulation results saved to files typically in .dat format.<br>
 The comment on the results is contained in the jupyter-notebook named <strong>'Numerical Exercises 1.ipynb'</strong>.<br>